liuange/liuange.github.io/content/projects/richmond/index.md

 date: 2021-08-01
 draft: false
 project_tags: ["python", "pandas", "geospatial"]
-status: "evergreen"
 weight: 2
-summary: "What characteristics best predict whether a property is a rental?"
-links:
-    external_link:
-        text: "Some external link"
-        icon: "fas fa-external-link-alt"
-        href: "#"
-        weight: 1
-    another_link:
-        text: "Another github link"
-        icon: "fab alt brands fa-github"
-        href: "#"
-        weight: 2
 ---

-This is just an intro paragraph to show how the initial letter of each article or post will look.
-The rest of the page shows you the markdown syntax supported by this theme: headings, typography, images, blockquote, lists, code blocks and tables.
-For more markdown syntax guide, please see this [link](https://www.markdownguide.org/basic-syntax/).
+"What characteristics best predict whether a property is a rental?"

 ---

 # Heading level 1

 ## Heading level 2 {#custom-id-2}

 ### Heading level 3

 #### Heading level 4

 ---

 This is the first line **with bold text**.
-This is the second line *with italic text*.
+This is the second line _with italic text_.
-This is the third line  ***with bold italic text***.
+This is the third line **_with bold italic text_**.
 This is the fourth line ~~with strikethrough text~~.
 This is the fifth line [with a link to heading level 2](#custom-id-2).
 This is the sixth line with emoji 🥳.

 First Term
 : This is the definition of the first term.